 How is a company name different from a business name?

 It is important to note that a company name is not the same as a business name (trading name).
 A company name is a legal name such as ‘LawPath Operations Pty Ltd’, which appears on all official documents and legal papers.
-A company name can be different to your business name, examples include sole traders using their own name or the company name showing the name of a partnership, a proprietary limited company or an incorporated association.
+A company name can be different to your business name, examples include sole traders using their own name or the company name showing the name of a partnership, a private company or an incorporated association.
 A business name is what you are know by customers, such as ‘LawPath’.
 When choosing a company name you do not have to use your business name.
-For more information see our blog post ‘what is the difference between a business name and a company name’
+For more information see our blog post ‘what is the difference between a business name and a company name’.

 A company name availability